NeuraiProject/Neurai/doc/README.md

 ### Message Sending Flow

 ```
-1. Client calls depinsendmsg "TOKEN_OR_SECTION" "HOST[:PORT]" "MESSAGE" "FROM_ADDRESS"
+1. Client reads depingetmsginfo: pool root, recipient limit, depinpoolpkey
                                     ↓
-2. For a remote pool, client queries INFO before taking wallet locks
+2. Client verifies that FROM_ADDRESS holds the selected section or an ancestor
                                     ↓
-3. Client verifies that FROM_ADDRESS holds the selected section or an ancestor
+3. Resolve active holders with public keys, stopping at the pool root
+   (depingetancestorrecipients "TOKEN" limit "POOL_ROOT")
                                     ↓
-4. Resolve active holders with public keys, stopping at the serving pool root
+4. Refuse the send if the complete recipient set exceeds the pool's limit
                                     ↓
-5. Refuse the send if the complete recipient set exceeds that pool's limit
+5. Encrypt the content once; ECIES-wrap the content key for each recipient
                                     ↓
-6. Encrypt the content once; ECIES-wrap the content key for each recipient
+6. Sign the serialized message with FROM_ADDRESS
                                     ↓
-7. Sign the serialized message with FROM_ADDRESS and submit it
+7. Wrap the serialized hex in an ECIES envelope for depinpoolpkey and call
+   depinsubmitmsg {"sender": FROM_ADDRESS, "encrypted": "<hex>"}
                                     ↓
-8. Receiving pool verifies scope, sender access, signature and size limits
+8. Pool opens the envelope, verifies scope, sender access, signature and size
                                     ↓
 9. Store in its temporary pool; messages expire according to pool policy
 ```

-For remote sends, `INFO` supplies both the pool root and its recipient limit.
-The client fails closed if it cannot obtain this information.
-This avoids encrypting a raw payload for holders of an ancestor that the remote pool does not serve.
+On a node that holds the sender's key and runs the pool itself, `depinsendmsg "TOKEN_OR_SECTION" "MESSAGE" "FROM_ADDRESS"` performs steps 2-9 locally.
+It never contacts another node.

 ### Data Structure